Ipstenu/varnish-debug-service/readme.txt

 3. Disclaimer

-All the materials herein are provided “as is”.
+All the materials herein are provided "as is".
 We make no warranties, may it be expressed or implied, therefore negates all other warranties.
 Furthermore, we do not make any representations concerning the accuracy or reliability of the use of the materials on its Website or otherwise relating to such materials or any sites linked to this Website.

 4. Limitations

-Mika A. Epstein and DreamHost will not be hold accountable for any damages that will arise with the use or inability to use the materials herein, even if an authorize representative of this service has been notified, orally or written, of the possibility of such damage.
-Some jurisdiction does not allow limitations on implied warranties or limitations of liability for incidental damages, these limitations may not apply to you.
+Mika A. Epstein will not be hold accountable for any damages that will arise with the use or inability to use the materials herein, even if an authorized representative of this service has been notified, orally or written, of the possibility of such damage.

 5. Revisions and Errata

-The materials appearing on this service may include technical, typographical, or photographic errors.
+The materials appearing on this service may include technical or typographical errors.
 There is no promise that any of the materials in this service are 100% accurate, complete, or current.
 This service may change the materials contained herein any time without notice.
 The materials will be updated for as long as the Varnish HTTP Purge plugin requires them.

 6. Links

 We have not reviewed all of the sites linked to this service and are not responsible for the contents of any such linked site.
 The presence of any link does not imply endorsement.
-The use of any linked website is at the user’s own risk.
+The use of any linked website is at the user's own risk.

 7. Site Terms of Use Modifications

 We reserve the right to revise these Terms of Use at any time without prior notice.
 By using this Service, you are agreeing to be bound by the current version of these Terms and Conditions of Use.

-8. Governing Law

-Any claim related to this service shall be governed by the laws of United States without regards to its conflict of law provisions.